 But it is in the Trusted Scripts folder!

-This happens once in a while and script users are quite confused because the script IS in the Trusted scripts folder, yet they keep getting the message that it has to be in the Trusted scripts folder.
+This happens from time to time.
+The script users are quite confused because the script IS in the Trusted scripts folder.
+But they keep getting the message that it has to be in the Trusted scripts folder.
 Now what?
 The script will check those two folders in order, starting with the Restricted scripts folder.
 If it finds the script (or a copy of it) in that folder, it will try to run it from there, even if you had a copy in the Trusted scripts folder.
 To avoid this, check to see if you might have a duplicate of the script in both folders.
 If that is the case, delete the copy in the Restricted scripts folder, and try it again.

 Does that make sense to you now?
 If you are still experiencing issues, just drop an email to the script maker and explain your problem.
 It might also be a bug in the script (it has happened to me too!).